libigl/libigl-python-bindings/README.md

 [![Build Status](https://travis-ci.com/libigl/libigl-python-bindings.svg?branch=master)](https://travis-ci.com/libigl/libigl-python-bindings)
 [![Build Status](https://dev.azure.com/libigl/Libigl/_apis/build/status/libigl.libigl-python-bindings?branchName=master)](https://dev.azure.com/libigl/Libigl/_build/latest?definitionId=1&branchName=master)

-This repository contains the source code for the new and improved LibIGL Python bindings.
+This repository contains the source code for the libigl Python bindings.
 These bindings are fully compatible with NumPy and SciPy and offer a convenient interface similar to functions in those libraries.

 These bindings are still under active development and should still be considered alpha quality.
 We encourage users to post issues so we can improve the bindings!

 ## Installation

-The simplest and best way to install the new LibIGL Python bindings is to run:
 ```
 python -m pip install libigl
 ```